 DefinitionAn allergen is a type of antigen that produces an abnormally vigorous immune response (an allergy) in which the immune system fights off a perceived threat that would otherwise be harmless to the body.
 Allergens can be found in a variety of sources, such as dust mite excretion, pollen, pet dander or even royal jelly.3

 If you or someone in your home suffers from allergies, or even just happen to sneeze a little too often, then you should get an air purifier.
 Allergies are not just an inconvenience; they can trigger severe responses requiring hospitalization.
 Air purifiers will remove dust, pollen, pet dander, mold spores, and dust mite feces, and should be used in conjunction with thorough and consistent vacuum cleaning.

 DefinitionAsthma is a condition in which your airways narrow and swell and produce extra mucus.
 This can make breathing difficult and trigger coughing, wheezing and shortness of breath.
 Exposure to various irritants and substances that trigger allergies (allergens) can trigger signs and symptoms of asthma.4

 Like allergies in general, asthma can be triggered through a variety of allergens as well as pollutants like smoke (see the next section).
 Internal air quality for those with asthma is just as important as food and physical activity.

-The best and most obvious way to prevent secondhand smoke pollution is to, well, stop smoking!
-If that is not an option however, then using HEPA filters, ionizers, and other mechanical air filters can reduce both the smell and detrimental health effects.
-Note that air purifiers are not a 100% effective solution.4 For dealing with damage from previous smokers or fires, look into ozone generator solutions (be careful with this one).
+The best and most obvious way to prevent secondhand smoke pollution is to treat it at the source - stop the actual act of smoking.
+If that is not an option however, then using HEPA filters, activated carbon, ionizers, and other mechanical air filters can reduce both the smell and detrimental health effects.
+Note that air purifiers are not a 100% effective solution.6 For dealing with damage from previous smokers or fires, look into ozone generator solutions (be careful with this one).

 Volatile Organic Compounds (VOCs)